OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-18.md

 ## Luke 18:38

-He called out, “Jesus, Son of David, have mercy on me!”
+He called out, “Jesus, Son of David, please have mercy on me!”

 ## Luke 18:39